corevo/webdriver-async-failure/README.md

 `yarn test` or `npm test`

-The result is that the error won't be cought [here](https://github.com/corevo/webdriver-async-failure/blob/master/async.test.js#L12), nor will jest.
+The result is that the error won't be caught [here](https://github.com/corevo/webdriver-async-failure/blob/master/async.test.js#L12), nor will jest.
 It will cause jest to unexpectedly exit, before even giving time to quit the drivers correctly.

 ## Difference in stacktrace capturing, the test framework is able to catch the error